-From these focus groups, and based on the questions outlined in the Synod preparatory document a survey was drafted by Dr Ann-Marie Kennedy, a Catholic University Researcher.
+From these focus groups, and based on the questions outlined in the Synod preparatory document a survey was drafted by Dr Ann-Marie Kennedy.
 Questions pertaining to each area of the preparatory document were created, at times with the use of existing scales.
+The youth survey was then approved by two other academics and one priest, along with James van Schie.
 Once approved, the survey was launched online via Survey Monkey.
 The survey was completed by nearly 2,000 people with their demographics reported below.

-Along with this, a youth leadership survey was drafted and launched for leaders across Church and this was completed by 254 respondents.
+Along with this, a youth leadership survey was drafted and launched via Survey Monkey by James van Schie.
+This survey was completed by 254 respondents.

-Along with these, data was also gathered at further focus groups at the "Chill with the Bishop" evenings.
+Data was also gathered by Teresa McNamara at further focus groups at the "Chill with the Bishop" evenings.
 Again, this was to ensure that the specific views of youth, their concerns and opinions would be collected beyond the survey.